 Edit the configuration file in

-.env for your setup, and then run the application:
+.env for your setup, and install the necessary dependencies:

 If you’d like to customize the text that users see on their dashboards, edit them at